The American Chemical Society Petroleum Research Fund: Fueling Innovation in Energy Science

 Iterate Relentlessly

 Don't write one draft.
 Third: polish every sentence.
 Read it aloud.
-Write three.
 Second: structure for clarity and impact.
 First: get ideas down.
+Write three.
 If you stumble, the reviewer will too.

 Align with Review Criteria